kaisermann/selene/README.md

 const lazypipe = require('lazypipe')

 module.exports = {
-  // Names of tasks to be ran before the resource task
+  // Names of tasks to be ran before/after the resource task
-  preTasks: ['nameOftaskToRunBeforeThisOne'],
+  tasks: {
+    before: ['nameOftaskToRunBEFOREThisOne'],
+    after: ['nameOftaskToRunAFTERThisOne']
+  },
   pipelines: {
     // Pipeline attached to each asset stream
     each: asset => {